 - Save you time and money

 Once you have met all admission requirements and SPC receives your official high school/GED transcript or Home School Affidavit, SPC will post your applicable transfer credits to your record.
-Please follow the steps below to ensure proper and timely evaluation of credits from other institutions.

 How will my course credits transfer to SPC?